 Yvonne is responsible for all human resources issues in the organisation as well as supporting the chief executive on various special projects.

-Yvonne is a seasoned HR Professional, having worked in the NHS, private, public and the charity sector for over 20 years.
+Yvonne is a seasoned HR Professional, having worked in the NHS, private, public and the charity sectors for over 20 years.

 Tami joined Jewish Blind & Disabled in 2010 after working for several other charities in fundraising and administration.
 She is in charge of processing donations and ensuring the fundraising database is kept up to date.